pcaminog/Docs/src/app/docs/close-alerts/page.md

 ---
 title: Close Alert
 nextjs:
   metadata:
-    title: 'How to Close Alerts in mon1tor - User Guide'
+    title: How to Close Alerts in mon1tor - User Guide
-    description: 'Discover how to manually or automatically close alerts in mon1tor and understand how it affects your monitor's status.'
+    description: Discover how to manually or automatically close alerts in mon1tor and understand how it affects your monitor's status.
 ---